With 33 murders to his name, John Wayne Gacy, a.k.a. "Pogo the Clown," is remembered as one of the most terrifying serial killers ever.

 What happened next would set the scene for the rest of Gacy’s life.

 Not realizing the boy had intended no harm, Gacy attacked him, stabbing and killing him.
 He then buried his body in the crawlspace beneath his Chicago home and covered the grave with concrete.
-The murder had been a mistake, but it had instilled in Gacy “the ultimate thrill,” which he would crave for the rest of his life.
+The murder had been a mistake, but it had instilled in Gacy “the ultimate thrill” that he would crave for the rest of his life.

 Over the next six years, 28 more bodies would join Timothy McCoy’s, all victims of Gacy’s thirst for murder and penchant for teenage boys.